Caterham 7: Super Seven

 The Super Seven is a series of retro-inspired Caterhams.
 Caterham has designed the Super Seven to have long, flared wheel arches, dials provided by Smiths, and a wire mesh grille.
 Optional packages include a wooden Mota-Lita steering wheel to complete the look.

 Super Seven 1600

 Announced in 2020, the Super Seven 1600 was the first in this line of retro styled Sevens.
-It is powered by a 1.6 litre Ford Sigma petrol engine which makes use of twin throttle bodies to aid airflow.
-This model was discontinued in 2022, when the Sigma engine was no longer availible from Ford.
+It is powered by a 1.6-litre Ford Sigma petrol engine which makes use of twin throttle bodies to aid airflow.
+This model was discontinued in 2022, when the Sigma engine was no longer available from Ford.

 Super Seven 600

-Announced in 2022, this retro inspired model is powered by a 660cc Suziki kei engine and live axle, the same as in the Seven 170 model.
+Announced in 2022, this retro inspired model is powered by a 660 cc Suzuki R06A kei engine and live axle, the same as in the Seven 170 model.

 Super Seven 2000

-Announced alongside the 600, this model features a 2.0L Ford Duratec engine producing 180hp and a 0-60 time of 4.8s.
+Announced alongside the 600, this model features a 2.0L Ford Duratec engine producing 180 hp and a 0-60 time of 4.8s.